-ADVANCED Driver Assistance Systems (ADAS) are causing the cost of car repairs to go up, according to a What Car? report.
+ADVANCED driver assistance systems are causing the cost of car repairs to go up, according to a What Car? report.

-The reason for the expense is ADAS sensors are often housed in vulnerable areas of the car, such as a behind bumpers and windscreens, meaning they are easily damaged in accidents.
+The reason for the expense is that Adas sensors are often housed in vulnerable areas of the car, such as behind bumpers and windscreens, meaning they’re easily damaged in accidents.

-The result of this is that these parts are now far more expensive than they used to be.
-For example, a windscreen containing ADAS sensors is up to 123 per cent more costly to replace then a standard one.
+The result is that these parts are now far more expensive than they used to be.
+For example, a windscreen containing Adas sensors is up to 123 per cent more costly to replace than a standard one.

-What Car? received a series of quotes for replacing ADAS components on various models of car.
+What Car? received a series of quotes for replacing Adas components on various car models.
 Some of the highest were £1,459 for a new adaptive cruise control sensor on an Audi Q5, £1,629 for a distance sensor on a Volkswagen Touareg and £2,024 for a forward collision mitigation unit on a Mitsubishi Outlander.